icefoxen/WorldDat/README.md

  * Get peers: Get the peers that have the block (well, torrent) with a particular hash.
 Takes the NodeID and the DataID.
 Like find node, if the recipient doesn't know where to find the block, it will respond with a list of the closest nodes it does know.
 BT also returns a token?
  * Announce peer: Announce that the peer is downloading a torrent.
 Arguments: NodeID of querying node, DataID, port and token (from a previous get_peers).
 The queryied node should then store the IP address and port of the sender as having access to that torrent.

+These are analogous to Kademila (ping, store, find node, find value).
+So our operations are probably going to be quite similar:

+ * Ping
+ * Find node
+ * Find peers that have value
+ * Announce value

 ## References

  * [Bittorrent DHT](http://www.bittorrent.org/beps/bep_0005.html) (this one is by far the most complete and useful)